-Report by IG (Prisons) says there was no chance of drug overdose as Indrani’s medication was constantly monitored
+Report by IG (Prisons) says there was no chance of drug overdose as prime accused in the Sheena Bora murder case Indrani Mukerjea's medication was constantly monitored

 It wasn’t a medical drug or psychotropic drug (cocaine) that caused Indrani Mukerjea to faint, but rather of ‘weakness’, low blood sugar levels and tension, the Byculla jail authorities said on Saturday in a eight-page report submitted to chief minister Devendra Fadnavis.

 Mukerjea, prime accused in the murder of her daughter Sheena Bora, was admitted to the state-run JJ Grant Medical College and Sir JJ Group of Hospitals on October 2 after she fainted in her jail cell.
 State Chief Minister Devendra Fadnavis had ordered an inquiry by Inspector General (Prisons) Bipin Kumar Singh into the incident.

 “We have recorded statements of 32 people including jail officials, medical officers, security guards, jail inmates and doctors at J J Hospital.
 We have also checked CCTV footage, documents and Indrani’s statement too was recorded on the October 6.
 She said that neither was she poisoned, nor had she attempted suicide,” said Singh.

 While there were contradictions in the urine sample reports from Hinduja Hospital and the Kalina Forensic Science Lab, the jail authorities claimed that FSL reports were final and didn’t need any confirmation.
 The Kalina reports said there was no drug overdose nor were any objectionable foreign object present in the blood or urine samples.